Pick-Up Time Changing For Disney’s Magical Express Due To Advanced Security Screenings

-Everyone knows that TSA security screenings have become very advanced in the past few years and the past couple of months have caused extended delays in numerous airports.
+Everyone knows that TSA security screenings have become very advanced in the past few years, and the past couple of months have caused extended delays in numerous airports.
 Those delays in security are also causing a number of changes outside of the airports as well and they’ve hit Walt Disney World.
-For anyone using Disney’s Magical Express, you need to know that pick-up times have changed and you’ll need to be at the airport even earlier.
+For anyone using Disney’s Magical Express, you need to know that pick-up times have changed, and you’ll need to be at the airport even earlier.

-In just the last few months, changes to security screenings performed by the Transportation Security Administration has caused delays for many travelers.
+In just the last few months, changes to security screenings performed by the Transportation Security Administration have caused delays for many travelers.
 They have had to deal with taking almost all electronics out of their bags as well as having all food items receive some added security.

 For anyone visiting Walt Disney World soon, you’re going to need to allow some extra time when the day comes for you to return home.
 According to WDWNT, the extra security screenings brought in by TSA are causing Disney’s Magical Express to change their pick-up times for those heading back to the Orlando International Airport.